 Interest rates in Forex

-Once you start to learn and trade using Fundamental analysis in forex, you may start wondering which news releases you need to focus on.
+Once you start to learn and trade using Forex Fundamental analysis, you may start wondering which news releases you need to focus on.
 There are lots of economic news releases happening all over the world.
 How would you know which news releases play an important role in making a trading decision?
 A simple rule would be to watch out for the news releases which potentially affect the currency’s interest rate.
 Let us see why interest rates are important to the value of a currency.

 Before we proceed, let us remember a fact: A currency’s economic strength depends on the interest rate.
 The interest rate is a simple measurement tool to measure the strength of the currency.